tomerraviv95/higher-mid-bands-localization/README.md

-*"A man, remember, whether rich or poor, should do something in this world.
-No one can find happiness without work."*
+*"Strength lies in differences, not in similarities."*

---The Adventures of Pinocchio (by Carlo Collodi).
+--Stephen R. Covey.

-# Adaptive and Flexible Model-Based AI for Deep Receivers in Dynamic Channels
+# Multi-Frequency Localization in the FR3 band

-Python repository for the magazine paper "Adaptive and Flexible Model-Based AI for Deep Receivers in Dynamic Channels".
+Python repository for the paper "Multi-Frequency Localization in the FR3 band".

 Please cite our [paper](https://arxiv.org/abs/2305.07309), if the code is used for publishing research.